 For rum drinks in the West End: Casta’s Rum Bar

 For a tropical vacation without leaving D.C., head to West End Cuban spot Casta’s Rum Bar.
-The covered, heated patio offers a comfortable place to knock back classic rum drinks such as mojitos and daiquiris, as well as sample Cuban classics like the country’s namesake sandwich, a dish the restaurant takes so seriously that the bread is flown in from Miami.
+The covered patio offers a comfortable place to knock back classic rum drinks such as mojitos and daiquiris, as well as sample Cuban classics like the country’s namesake sandwich, a dish the restaurant takes so seriously that the bread is flown in from Miami.

 For rooftop tacos and margaritas in the Southwest Waterfront: Mi Vida